netmex/sqrip-woocommerce/README.md

 # sqrip-woocommerce

-This is the official SQRIP Plugin for WooCommerce.
-It uses the SQRIP API to generate Swiss QR Code invoices and integrates it into WooCommerce.
+This is the official sqrip Plugin for WooCommerce.
+It uses the sqrip API to generate Swiss QR Code invoices and integrates it into WooCommerce.